 Is there any way to remove the “clutter” designs from the ship designer?
 It gets hard to keep track of things with this many ship classes.

-NSC’s 12 ship classes (including the 4 vanilla ones) plus all the new stations and designable stations (in the Designable Stations Addon, linked in the addon section on the left side of this page) do put a lot of designs into the ship designer that can be hard to keep track of.
-This only gets worse if you use other Ship Classes mods.
+NSC’s 11 ship classes (including the 4 vanilla ones) plus all the new stations and designable stations (in the Designable Stations Addon, linked in the addon section on the left side of this page) do put a lot of designs into the ship designer that can be hard to keep track of.
+This only gets worse if you use other Ship Classes mods as well.
 To help with this, the NSC Development Team found a “work-around” to trick the game into deleting the “last design” of any given class, which still works the last time we checked.

 New Ship Classes & More Bug FAQ